josephschmitt/alexa-libby/README.md

 open in a different tab or browser window.
 4. **Test**: Make sure the toggle at the top is Enabled.
 You should now be able to test to make sure everything's working.
-Scroll down to the Service Simulator and in the Enter Utterance field, try asking Couch Potato one of the phrases from up top, like "is The Dark Knight on the list".
+Scroll down to the Service Simulator and in the Enter Utterance field, try asking Libby one of the phrases from up top, like "is The Dark Knight on the list".
 If everything's working correctly, you should see data get filled in on both the Request and Response boxes.
 If you do, then you're pretty much done and all set.
 5. **Publishing Information**: This isn't necessary, but it helps the skill look nice in your Alexa app.
 You can fill in as much of the metadata as you like, but the one I'd really recommend is uploading an icon.
 An icon is included in this project and should work well for the 108x108 small